 I recently issued a provisional decision on this complaint.
-I concluded it should be upheld.
+I concluded Mr L's complaint should be upheld.

-At the same time, I set out my view that Mr C's complaint is not time barred and can be considered by the Financial Ombudsman Service.
-I also explained why I am satisfied it's not necessary for me to hold an oral hearing.
-My conclusions about those matters remain unchanged - I won't repeat them here.
+At the same time, I set out my view that Mr L's complaint is not time barred and can be considered by the Financial Ombudsman Service.
+I also explained why I'm satisfied it's not necessary for me to hold an oral hearing.
+My conclusions about those matters remain unchanged, so I won't repeat them here.

 Options didn't respond to the provisional decision.
-Mr C responded, through his representative, to say he accepted the decision and had no further comments.
+Mr L responded, through his representative, to say he accepted the decision and had nothing further to add.

-As I have not received any further submissions from either party about the merits of Mr C's complaint and have not been persuaded to depart from my provisional findings, I have repeated my provisional findings below, as my final decision, and have not therefore included any further detail of them in this background summary.
+As I have not received any further submissions from either party about the merits of Mr L's complaint and have not been persuaded to depart from my provisional findings, I have repeated my provisional findings below, as my final decision, and have not therefore included any further detail of them in this background summary.